ogueta93/swApi/README.md

 - **Tests Location:** ./symfony/tests
 - To launch phpunit test you must be on ./symfony and launch the next command:
 ```
+1. Enter in the docker
+sudo docker exec -it swa_backend bash

+2.Go to symfony folder
+cd /var/www/symfony

+3.Install phpunit and run tests
 ./bin/phpunit
 ```